Industry and Trends |

-Automation and Robotics Trends in 2023
+Automation and robotics trends in 2023

 In industries around the globe, leaders are deciding how to get the most from limited investment budgets.
 Never a straightforward task, economic uncertainty, workforce challenges and fast-moving automation and AI trends serve only to complicate decision-making.
 Is automation the answer?
 What role should smart manufacturing play, and how can tools like manufacturing simulation software help?